 While you need to keep general precaution while in Egypt, there is not a better time to visit than now because everything is so cheap and the sights are deserted.
 Imagine walking amongst the Pyramids without crowds of other tourists and snagging a bargain Nile cruise from Aswan to Luxor.

-In fact, few would consider it, but Egypt is a great country for solo travelers and a treat for those that dare to look passed its media portrayal.
+In fact, few would consider it, but Egypt is an excellent country for solo travelers and a treat for those that dare to look past its media portrayal.
 Solo Travelers to Egypt will find a welcoming culture, addictive culinary treats, and far more history than one could hope to uncover in a whole lifetime.
 But if you decide to, it could be one of the most rewarding adventures of your life.
 Think you can do it?

 Here are fifteen tips to help the solo travelers to Egypt: